From Dostoevsky to Alan Watts and buddhism: a pragmatic way to be moral.

 Raskolnikov is a proud young man.
 He thinks he’s smart but feels misunderstood and belittled by others, alienated from society.
 To break out of the poverty he finds himself in, he decides to kill a lonely old loan shark and take her cash.

-He needs the money, but the actual reason goes deeper: because he thinks he can.
+He needs the money, but the actual reason goes deeper: he kills her because he thinks he can.

 The morale of the story is, of course, that he can’t.